Theile/sonomablocker/README.md

 _See [hjuutilainen/bigsurblocker](https://github.com/hjuutilainen/bigsurblocker) for the original software for blocking Big Sur and README there._

+## How

+Below Releases a pkg can be foun

+The `sonomablocker` binary is installed in `/usr/local/bin` and is launched for each user through a launch agent.
+This means that the binary is running in the user session and therefore has the privileges of the current user.
+It runs silently in the background and listens for app launch notifications.
+As soon as the user launches the macOS installer application, the binary (forcefully) terminates it and displays a warning message.

+By design, it will _not_ block the `startosinstall` command line tool.

+# Requirements

+The binary requires at least macOS 10.9, however it has been tested only on macOS 10.10, 10.11, 10.12, 10.13, 10.14 and 10.15.

+# Configuration

+All configuration is optional.
+If needed, the alert title and text can be set through a configuration profile.
+Use `dk.envo-it.sonomablocker` as the domain and `AlertTitle` and `AlertText` as the keys.

 The rest of this README is from that original project:

+# Original README

 This project is heavily inspired by Erik Berglund's [AppBlocker](https://github.com/erikberglund/AppBlocker).
 It uses the same underlying idea of registering and listening for NSWorkspace notifications when app has started up and then checking the CFBundleIdentifier of the launched app to identify a Big Sur installer launch.